Uniqueness theorems for combinatorial C*-algebras: Groupoids and their C*-algebras

 In what follows we will be applying the following result (which is a generalization of \cite[Theorem~4.7]{CN24}) to specific classes of groupoids.

 \begin{prop} Let $\g$ be a locally compact \'etale groupoid and suppose that $\g$ is either Hausdorff or can be covered by countably many open bisections.
 Suppose $\H\subseteq \g$ is an open subgroupoid of $\g$ with the property that the set $Y = \{x\in \go: \g^x_x = \H_x^x\}$ is dense.
-Suppose that $I\subseteq C_r^*(\g)$ is an ideal and that $C_r^*(\H)\cap I\subseteq \Js(\g)$.
-Then $I\subseteq \Js(\g)$. \end{prop} Note: Proposition~\ref{prop:CN47generalization} has the same assumptions as \cite[Theorem~4.7]{CN24}, and there Christensen and Neshveyev conclude that $C^*_r(\H)$ is essentially ideal-detecting.
+Then for any ideal $I$ of $C^*_r(\g)$ we have that $I\cap C^*_r(\H)\subseteq \Js(\g)$ implies $I\subseteq \Js(\g)$. \end{prop} Note: Proposition~\ref{prop:CN47generalization} has the same assumptions as \cite[Theorem~4.7]{CN24}, and there Christensen and Neshveyev conclude that any ideal with 0 intersection with $C^*_r(\H)$ must be contained in $\Js(\g)$.
 So this is a slight improvement, as we relax the assumption that $C_r^*(\H)\cap I = \{0\}$ to $C_r^*(\H)\cap I\subseteq\Js(\g)$.
 This generalization will be needed to prove part of Theorem~\ref{thm:main_theorem}. \begin{proof} By \cite[Section 4]{CN24} there exists an open dense subset $X\subseteq \go$ such that

 where $\rho$ denotes the left regular representation of $C_r^*(\g)$ at the unit $x$.
 Furthermore, this equality remains true if $X$ is replaced with any subset of $X$ that is also dense in $\go$.
 Because $Y = \{x\in \go: \g^x_x = \H_x^x\}$ is dense in $\go$ and $X$ is open and dense, we have that $X\cap Y$ is dense in $\go$, and so